Greetings inspirational valued members of District 112

 Dan displayed true service leadership as well, when at every occasion he ensured our needs were met before he sat down or started eating.

-We also found the session we did at mid-year training on “brain writing” to be most valuable.
+We found the session we did at mid-year training on “brain writing” to be most valuable.
 This is an idea we look forward to sharing with you soon, again something we believe will be beneficial at both club area, division and district level.

 A reminder that we are encouraging all Toastmasters to wear a Toastmasters pin on the 22nd of February, to celebrate, our founder, Ralph Smedley’s birthday.
 We welcome photos of our members wearing Toastmasters pins.